itzarkabrata/PhoneMartAPI/README.md

 # PhoneMartAPI
-This is a REST API where you can get a large variety of smartphone information with its global rating
+This is a REST API where you can get a large variety of smartphone information with its global rating and brand configurations
 <br>
 <h2>Features : </h2><br>
 <ul>